 Second Floor of the Core Exhibition

 The second floor of the Core Exhibition, The War Against the Jews, contains sensitive material.
 All are welcome to tour this section devoted to Holocaust history; however, the Museum recommends deciding in advance whether children are prepared to encounter content of this nature.
 Visitors have found that the second floor is appropriate for a sixth-grade-or-beyond learning level, or after children have had an introduction to the history of the Holocaust in school.

 Temporary exhibitions and installations are found throughout the year on the third floor of the Museum.

 The Number on Great-Grandpa’s Arm is suitable for young people and their parents.
-This installation, found in the Overlook Gallery on the third floor, features an 18-minute documentary presented by HBO and the Museum, as well as art and animation used in the film.
+This installation will move to the Schneider Gallery as part of a larger exhibition opening September 16, 2018.
 Watch the film’s trailer here.